brentlintner/linus/TRACKER.md

     * Use a vector database to store embeddings of files and their contents, and optimize prompt generation for large projects and files
     * For very large projects, consider using an external memory mechanism like a vector database (with embeddings generated).

-* Bug with resuming session with no pre-prompty (resume after -n)?, we really need to go back to subjects, or fix the issue

 ## Icebox

+### Bugs

+* If model stops mid file, even if continue, it won't write the file
+* Files and tree data should be refreshed every time the project is resumed, depending on the flags enabled
+* Resume is really slow for giant files
 * Ensure trailing newlines don't happen a lot
     * This means we drop an empty last part too?
+* Bug with resuming session with no pre-prompty (resume after -n)?, we really need to go back to subjects, or fix the issue

+### Features

 * ?
 Remove code snippets from output formats and the stream parsing, leave ai to write as markdown

-* Bug: if model stops mid file, even if continue, it won't write the file

-* Update to latest google-genai version

-* Use -f ., and if not set don't add any files or directory structures

-* Even quicker streaming (look for \n\n, and leave right side of it for next prompt)

 * Prompt Customization
     * Pull in language specific files to help the LLM (ex: https://dotcursorrules.com/)